 Our portfolio is comprised primarily of investments in leveraged loans (both first and second lien term loans) issued by middle market companies.
+Term loans are loans that do not allow the borrowers to repay all or a portion of the loans prior to maturity and then re-borrow such repaid amounts under the loan again.
 Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
 We also purchase mezzanine debt and make equity investments in middle market companies.
 Mezzanine debt is typically unsecured and subordinated to senior debt of the portfolio company.

-While our primary focus is to generate current income and capital appreciation from our debt and equity investments in middle market companies, we may invest up to 30% of the portfolio in opportunistic investments in order to seek to enhance returns to stockholders.
+While our primary focus is to generate current income and capital appreciation from our debt and equity investments in middle market companies, we may invest up to 30.0% of the portfolio in opportunistic investments in order to seek to enhance returns to stockholders.
 Such investments may include investments in distressed debt, including securities of companies in bankruptcy, foreign debt, private equity, securities of public companies that are not thinly traded and structured finance vehicles such as collateralized loan obligation funds.